JayO-1/HandGestureMusicPlayer/README.md

 - model/keypoint_classifier/: Folder containing the saved weights of the FFNN
 - media-player/: Folder containing the media player itself, in the form of a React Web App
 - mp-server/: The backend of the media player, where calls are made to the Spotify API for playback control

+More detail about this project can be found in my [dissertation](https://www.overleaf.com/read/spnxstqsgfzh)